MikeHillberg/tempo/Tempo2/Assets/Help.md

 ```

 To see all properties available, look at a type or member and click on
-the "All model properties" link.
+the "All search properties" link.
 That will show you an example for that item of all the properties and values.

 ![screenshot of link to all model properties list](Assets/all-model-properties-link.jpg)